Just like other major surgeries, after a hysterectomy women will have to deal with pain.

 2. Pain around the wound after hysterectomy

 Pain around the incision can be the result of a late surgical infection or abscess in the abdomen.
-Signs there may be an infection is if the pain is accompanied by fever, the area around the wound is red and feels warm and you are overall feeling bad.
+Signs there may be an infection is when the pain is accompanied by fever, the area around the wound is red and feels warm, and one is generally not feeling well.

 3. Painful sex after hysterectomy

-But also abnormalities of the vaginal vault or cuff sometimes cause chronic pain after hysterectomy.
+But also abnormalities of the vaginal vault or cuff cause on occasion chronic pain after hysterectomy.
 At times, the pain at the very top end of the vagina can be neuropathic, and due to nerves sending abnormal pain signals.

 4. Pelvic pain after hysterectomy